How to choose where to live in Costa Rica

 So, you are contemplating a move to Costa Rica after being intrigued by the promise of its unique beauty and livability.
 Going back to 1500, Christopher Columbus gave it the name which translates into “Rich Coast.”
 It had nothing to do with gold, despite that being a major preoccupation.
 (And there was gold here.)
 Without drifting off into unpleasant history about poor old Chris (much of it false), I’ll explain why Costa Rica was so important to him.
 It applies to the current day.

-Columbus set foot and established “settlements” up and down the Atlantic coast of North and Central America.
-(St. Augustine, Florida is the oldest.)
-But what he noticed about Costa Rica was that it had the least volatile weather compared to the hurricane plagued or excessively humid areas to the north and south.
-Also, Costa Rica was covered in meters-deep topsoil rich in minerals.
+Costa Rica has the least volatile weather compared to the hurricane-plagued or excessively humid areas to the north and south.
+Also, Costa Rica is covered in a meter-deep topsoil rich in minerals.
 That unique element evolved from multi-billion-year cycles of descending volcanic ash mixing with the rotation of vegetation growth, decay, and re-growth.
-In other words, he set up his headquarters here due to Costa Rica’s consistent ability to produce food quickly and abundantly.
+Costa Rica evolved as a stable, healthy democracy mainly due to its consistent ability to produce food quickly and abundantly.
 The lack of extreme weather was also conducive to maintaining structures that would not be blown down or away by hurricanes experienced in other coastal areas.
-For Señor Chris, Costa Rica had the most life-sustaining environment in all of Central America and the Caribbean.
+Costa Rica has the most life-sustaining environment in all of Central America and South America and the Caribbean.

 That stable agricultural-centered environment is one of the primary reasons democracy took hold so firmly in Costa Rica compared to other countries.
 (Frequent hurricanes in those countries to the north would destroy agribusinesses and render them back into poverty.
 A ripe environment for militant rule and perpetual poverty.)